 Extensions & Late submissions

-To Avoid the unfortunate situation in which a student, depite meeting the learning outcomes, fails the unit due to a late penalty, late submissions will be marked pass / fail.
+To avoid the unfortunate situation in which a student, despite meeting the learning outcomes, fails the unit due to a late penalty, late submissions will be marked pass / fail.

 Special assessment requirements

 This unit includes assessable face to face meetings.